breki/breki/azurite.md

 This is an older tool for sea topology diagnostics, `SeaTopologyResolver.ResolveLevel()` method catches exceptions and renders the topology into a `seatopo.png` bitmap file.
 It is probably not as useful as rendering the SVG map in the Debug mode.

 #### Clipping problems with invalid coastlines
 Sometimes the OSM coastline is wrongly tagged or oriented (like islands inside land or wrongly oriented inland seas/salt lakes).
 This causes problems when clipping the coastline.
-In that case, the Mapmaker aborts the mapmaking process, reports the error (and sea tile ID) and also records the whole contents of the sea tile into a GeoJSON file which can then be visualized using a [GeoJSON viewer](http://geojson.io).
+In that case, the Mapmaker records the whole contents of each invalid sea tile into a GeoJSON file and aborts the mapmaking process.
+GeoJSON files can then be visualized using a [GeoJSON viewer](http://geojson.io).

 There are two workaround for such problems: